Guangzhou–Shenzhen intercity railway

-Guangzhou–Shenzhen intercity railway or Suishen intercity railway (穗深城际铁路 (Suì-Shēn Chéngjì Tiělù)) is a commuter railway in the Pearl River Delta of Guangdong, China.
+Guangzhou–Shenzhen intercity railway or Suishen intercity railway (Note: Sui (穗) is the Chinese abbreviation of Guangzhou.) is a commuter railway in the Pearl River Delta of Guangdong, China.
 The construction route traces roughly along the east bank of the Pearl River, connecting Guangzhou, Dongguan and Shenzhen Bao'an International Airport.
 It will feature a length of 73.996 km from Xintang South to Shenzhen Airport, operating at a top speed of 140 km/h using CRH6A trains.

-This is the third railway between Guangzhou and Shenzhen.
-It is slower than the Guangzhou–Shenzhen–Hong Kong Express Rail Link but faster than the Guangzhou–Shenzhen railway.
+This is the third railway between Guangzhou and Shenzhen, after Guangzhou–Shenzhen railway and Guangzhou–Shenzhen–Hong Kong Express Rail Link.

 History

 Route planning in 2009 within Guangzhou changed several times and then a big change, with Xintang in Guangzhou's Zengcheng District chosen as the originating point, straight into Hongmei, Dongguan.
 This changed the access to the Guangzhou Metro to Line 13, with future access to the planned Line 16.
 Guangzhou–Dongguan–Shenzhen intercity railway originally planned to through operate into Shenzhen Metro's Line 11 to Futian station in central Shenzhen.
 However, in September 2010, it was announced that this railway will no longer enter through operate via Line 11 into Shenzhen city center and designed as a separate railway service.